 Swimming at the Olympics has only been open to women since 1912, after it made its debut at the 1896 Games.

-It’s surprising, as it seems that only 45% of American people, according to a study, can actually show any kind of swimming skills.
+It seems that only 45% of American people, according to a study, can actually show any kind of swimming skills.

 People have been swimming since ancient times.
 In fact, ancient data shows that we were using the backstroke back when we lived in caves!